GLOBAL MARKETS-Global stocks, oil rise on European crisis steps

 By Herbert Lash

-NEW YORK, Oct 6 Global stocks rallied for a third straight day and oil prices rose on Thursday after the Bank of England and European Central Bank took steps to boost liquidity and stimulate growth, boosting optimism that Europe is taking needed measures to deal with its debt crisis.
+NEW YORK, Oct 6 Global stocks rallied for a third straight day and oil prices rose on Thursday after the European Central Bank renewed offers to aid ailing regional banks, a move that drew a mixed reaction from investors.

-The ECB threw another lifeline to struggling European banks with an offer of longer-term loans to ward off a new credit crunch, though it kept interest rates unchanged at 1.5 percent after a meeting in Berlin.
+The ECB threw another lifeline to struggling European banks with an offer of longer-term loans to ward off a new credit crunch, but it also kept interest rates unchanged at 1.5 percent after a meeting in Berlin.
 For details see [ID:nL5E7L616W]

-Wall Street continued to rebound from losses that had driven the benchmark S&P 500 into bear market territory on Tuesday, building on renewed hope that European officials are finally coming to grips with the sovereign debt crisis that has threatened to send recovering economies back into recession.
+European stock markets jumped, but Wall Street initially fell, as investors parsed the ECB's efforts to contain a sovereign debt crisis that has threatened to send recovering economies back into recession.

-"That has been the worry for the past six months, that the banks would suffer some real problems, and the fact that the ECB is going to back them up, or potentially back them up, is alleviating some of the concerns," said Bruce Bittles, chief investment strategist at Robert W. Baird & Co in Nashville.

-The euro rallied for a third day against the dollar, and prices of government debt on both sides of the Atlantic, a traditional safe haven, slid after the ECB's actions.
+The euro rallied for a third day against the dollar and government debt prices on both sides of the Atlantic slid after the ECB's actions.

-The Bank of England launched a second round of quantitative easing to defend Britain's faltering economy against the debt crisis, with 75 billion pounds in planned purchases of government bonds.

-The president of the ECB, Jean-Claude Trichet, at his last news conference as the ECB head, said the ECB will buy 40 billion euros of covered bonds over a 12-month period from November.
+Jean-Claude Trichet, in his final news conference as president of the ECB, said the bank's governing council decided to launch a new, covered-bond purchase program by spending 40 billion euros over a 12-month period from November.
 [ID:nECBNEWS].

-The euro initially fell as the ECB's decision disappointed those who had expected the central bank to follow the BoE's steps and ease monetary policy to support the struggling euro zone.
+The euro initially fell as the ECB's decision disappointed those who expected the central bank to follow the BoE's steps and ease monetary policy to support a struggling euro zone.
 [ID:nN1E7950JW]

+"The market sees these as piecemeal measures, a band-aid on the problems," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.
+"The market is disappointed.
+The ECB is looking slightly behind the curve."

+Anxiety over Europe's sovereign debt crisis has pressured global markets and led the U.S. benchmark S&P 500 index to briefly dip into bear market territory on Tuesday.

 Oil prices rose, helped by bullish U.S. crude inventories data on Wednesday.